nordeim/Christmas-Tales/qwen_story_2.md

 The child turned slightly and raised the lantern higher.
 And that's when I saw them—figures standing just beyond the edge of the light, half-hidden in the falling snow.
 Children of all ages, dressed in clothes from different times.
 One wore a pinafore from the 1800s, another had trousers that looked like they belonged to a chimney sweep from Dickens' day, and a little girl held a ragged doll that might have been a hundred years old.

-Grandmother *pauses to take another sip of cocoa, watching the children's wide eyes*
+*pauses to take another sip of cocoa, watching the children's wide eyes*

 They were the Lost Carolers, my darlings.
 Children who had gotten separated from their families on Christmas Eves long ago, wandering the paths between worlds, searching for the way home.
 And that blue lantern?
 It was their guide—a magical light that only appeared on the most special Christmas Eves, when the veil between times grows thin.